Domain Name System Security Extensions: Preventing domain walking

 The NSEC3 records (RFC 5155) were created as an alternative which hashes the name instead of listing them directly.
 Over time, advancements in hashing using GPUs and dedicated hardware meant that NSEC3 responses could be cheaply brute forced using offline dictionary attacks.
 NSEC5 has been proposed to allow authoritative servers to sign NSEC responses without having to keep a private key that can be used to modify the zone.
 Thus stealing an NSEC5KEY would only result in the ability to more easily enumerate a zone.

 Due to the messy evolution of the protocol and a desire to preserve backwards compatibility, online DNSSEC signing servers return a "white lie" instead of authenticating a denial of existence directly.
-The technique outlined in RFC 4470 returns a NSEC record in which the pairs of domains lexically surrounding the requested domain.
+The technique outlined in RFC 4470 returns a NSEC record in which the pairs of domains lexically surround the requested domain.
 For example, request for k.example.com would thus result in an NSEC record proving that nothing exists between the (fictitious) domains j.example.com and l.example.com.
 This is also possible with NSEC3 records.

-CloudFlare pioneered a pair of alternative approaches, which manage to achieve the same result in one third of the response size.
+Cloudflare pioneered a pair of alternative approaches, which manage to achieve the same result in one third of the response size.
 The first is a variation on the "white lies" approach, called "black lies", which exploits common DNS client behavior to state the nonexistence more compactly.
 The second approach instead chooses to prove that "the record exists but the requested record type does not", which they call "DNS shotgun".